 I am interested in organizational decision-making under high uncertainty.
 And I mean the contexts of high-magnitude, low-probability shocks that disrupt the status quo in market systems, such as natural disasters.
 I argue that high-stake decisions that affect significantly the availability of rents and market competition often occur during these time intervals.
 I am also fascinated by the role of business organizations' responses in contributing to collective goods and their impact in economic redistribution.

-I have three studies associated with such lines of research.
-The role of the degree of dependency of the firm in a specific market to predict provision of collective goods (or pro-social behavior); the drivers of organizational imitation during high uncertainty; and the economic efficiency of leading versus imitating in the contexts of systemic shocks.
+The studies associated with such lines of research investigate the role of the degree of dependency of the firm in a specific market to predict provision of collective goods (or pro-social behavior); the drivers of organizational imitation during high uncertainty; and the economic efficiency of leading versus imitating in the contexts of systemic shocks.
 More information on these studies can be found in Research.